speaker

 Josh Goldberg

 Okay, great.
-Just going to the oil and gas section.
-I mean, obviously it is a lumpy business.
-Sometimes you guys have had a stronger year, other times it's been somewhat weaker.
-Could you give us any sort of disability or pipeline on what you think could happen over the next sort of 9 or 12 months where you can possibly grow your oil and gas business?
-I have one more question.
+Just going to the oil and gas section, I mean, obviously it is a lumpy business.
+Sometimes you guys have had a stronger year.
+Other times it's been somewhat weaker.
+Could you give us any sort of visibility or pipeline on what you think could happen over the next sort of nine or 12 months where you can possibly grow your oil and gas business?
+And I have one more question.

 speaker